The Common Foreign and Security Policy

 The concept of Europeanization helps us to understand the interaction between national and EU foreign policy.
 Yet it is equally important to consider the positioning of EU foreign policy versus national foreign policy.
 Does it replace, complement, or compete with the national foreign policies of the member states?
 While this question is not often explicitly asked, it is implicit in much of the analysis and policy practice of EU foreign policy.
 It is furthermore significant when thinking about the coherence between what Brussels says and what national capitals do (Gebhard, 2011; Nuttall, 2000).

 Few people would claim that EU foreign policy is completely replacing national foreign policy, but this should not prevent us from discussing it as a theoretical possibility.
 In federalist countries, for example, foreign policy and defense are often exclusively organized at the federal level.
 This provided a model for European federalists in the 1950s, who proposed the plans for the doomed EDC (Burgess, 2009, pp. 31–32).
 More recently, the European Constitution of 2004, which failed ratification, replaced the High Representative by no less than a EU foreign minister (Norman, 2003).
 This symbolic title along federalist lines would have given the officeholder some clout.
-Even after this ambitious title was scrapped in Lisbon Treaty of 2007, some member states still felt the need to include a declaration stating that the CFSP “will not affect the existing legal basis, responsibilities, and powers of each Member State in relation to the formulation and conduct of its foreign policy” (TFEU: Declaration 14).
+Even after this ambitious title was scrapped in the Lisbon Treaty of 2007, some member states still felt the need to include a declaration stating that the CFSP “will not affect the existing legal basis, responsibilities, and powers of each Member State in relation to the formulation and conduct of its foreign policy” (TFEU: Declaration 14).
 They were worried about the possibility of EU foreign policy superseding national foreign policy.

 When going beyond these abstract “constitutional” debates and looking at the daily practice, it is clear that EU foreign policy largely complements national foreign policy.
 EU foreign policy has given the member states a forum to exchange information and views and to coordinate their national positions to achieve a greater impact internationally.
 The High Representative, the EEAS, and the approximately 140 EU delegations also largely perform complementary functions (see also next section).
 Foreign ministers may not have the ambition to sit through a dozen mediation meetings between Serbia and Kosovo, which makes the involvement of the High Representative useful.
 The EU delegations across the world have also tried to avoid competing with national embassies and rather attempt to complement their work (Balfour & Raik, 2013, p.
 33).